 Wed., April 24, 7 p.m. | Night of the Living Rez by Morgan Talty

 How do the living come back to life?
 Set in a Native community in Maine, Night of the Living Rez is a riveting debut collection about what it means to be Penobscot in the 21st century and what it means to live, to survive and to persevere after tragedy.
 Discussion led by Carla Lovett.
+Read the book on your own and register here.

 Faith Club: A Women’s Interfaith Discussion Group